pedroddvo/TFMNIST/README.md

 * reduction in neuron count in the intermediate layer as we are not dealing with the complexity of clothing items
 * reduction in epoch count for equal reasons

+Anyways, a 128 neuron model using 10 epochs of training has a marginal difference in accuracy of ~0.02% The model could probably be further optimized to a lower neuron count, and have a small impact - we are only dealing with digits from zero to nine.

 ## Usage
 Simply execute the `main.py` script:
 ```